m-daniela/chat-app/Notes/Final/thesis4.md

 These security analyses underline vulnerabilities which are more device-related than regarding the primitives or the implementation.

-[@ising] shows that files with sensitive information could be sent, such as key.dat, which contains the private keys of the uesr, or that logs with parts of the password could be backed up with Threema Safe, making them vulnerable.
+[@ising] shows that files with sensitive information could be sent, such as `key.dat`, which contains the private keys of the uesr, or that logs with parts of the password could be backed up with Threema Safe, making them vulnerable.

 Even if the app is locked with a PIN, on Android, the last open chat could've been seen from the screenshot saver feature, pointed out in [@cure53] as well, or messages could be sent using Google Assistant.
 On iOS, there was a missing public key pinning in the HTTPS request, which could allow MITM attacks.